SolastaMods/SolastaUnfinishedBusiness/Documentation/FightingStyles.md

 # 4. - Classical Swordplay [UB]

-While wielding a melee one-handed or versatile weapon and no other weapon or shield, you gain a +1 bonus to your attack rolls with the weapon and a +1 to your Armor Class.
+You gain a +1 bonus to your attack rolls and a +1 to bonus to your Armor Class while wielding a melee one-handed or versatile weapon and no other weapon or shield.

 # 5. - Crippling [UB]

-Upon hitting with a melee attack, you can reduce the speed of your opponents by 10 ft until the end of your next turn.
+You reduce the speed of your opponents by 10 ft until the end of your next turn on a melee attack hit.

 # 6. - Defense [SOL]